SaaS vs. PaaS vs. IaaS: Key Differences Explained

 Can I use multiple cloud models together?

 Yes.
-Many businesses combine SaaS for productivity, PaaS for development, and IaaS for infrastructure needs.
+Many companies combine SaaS for productivity, PaaS for app development, and IaaS for backend infrastructure, depending on their evolving needs.

 Which cloud model is the most cost-effective?